 Yellow card reporting scheme for doctors and patients in the UK

-The MHRA and its predecessor organisations have collected reports of suspected adverse drug reactions through the Yellow Card Scheme for over 40 years.
-Since the establishment of the Yellow Card Scheme over 500,000 UK reports have been collected.
+The MHRA and its predecessor organisations have collected reports of suspected adverse drug reactions through the Yellow Card Scheme for over 60 years.
+Since being set up, more than 500,000 UK reports have been collected.

 The scheme collects Yellow Card reports from both health professionals and members of the public on: